siddharthapal8240/MediaHub/README.md

-# MediaHub
+# Project Name: MediaHub

-MediaHub is a dynamic social media platform that allows users to create, view, and interact with tweets in an engaging way.
-The platform is built using Django for the backend and HTML, CSS, and Bootstrap for the frontend.
-This repository contains the source code for the MediaHub project.

----

-## Features

-- Create and edit tweets with images.
-- View, like, and comment on tweets in real-time.
-- Responsive design optimized for desktop, tablet, and mobile screens.
+Welcome to **MediaHub**, a dynamic and interactive social media platform built with Django.
+MediaHub allows users to post, comment, like, and manage their tweets seamlessly.

 ---